Pre-Launch · Not Yet Accepting Manuscripts · Join the waitlist

 Double-Blind Peer Review

-All submissions that pass initial desk review are assigned to a minimum of two independent expert reviewers drawn from IJEP’s international reviewer panel.
+All submissions that pass initial desk review are assigned to a minimum of two independent expert reviewers drawn from IJEP’s recruited reviewer panel.
+The desk review confirms that each submission falls within IJEP’s scope and that all authors meet the pre-tertiary or early undergraduate eligibility requirements set out above.
 IJEP operates a strictly double-blind review model throughout: neither the author nor the reviewer is made aware of the other’s identity at any point during the review process.
 Authors are therefore responsible for ensuring complete anonymisation of their manuscript prior to submission.

 Reviewers are selected on the basis of demonstrated expertise in the relevant subfield.
 Members of the editorial board may serve as reviewers only for manuscripts falling outside any declared area of conflict of interest.
 All reviewers are required to complete a conflict-of-interest declaration before accepting an assignment.
 The Editor-in-Chief retains final authority over all accept and reject decisions.